 We here at Q2 Music always strive to bring you the best and brightest in new music, but we also care deeply about the spaces between the music.
 Every day on our 24/7 stream, you will hear the voices of composers themselves as they provide exclusive, insightful introductions to the pieces of music you are about to enjoy.

-Q2 Music affirms its commitment to enshrining the insights and wisdom of today's composers.
+Q2 Music affirms its commitment to enshrining the insights of today's composers.
 We will archive these introductions online and continue to add more composers to the mix both in-stream and online.
-Check back as we look to add more of your favorite composers to this page!
+Check back as we look to add more of your favorite composers to this page.

 John Luther Adams | Timothy Andres | Mason Bates | Derek Bermel | Tyondai Braxton | Martin Bresnick | Gavin Bryars | Caleb Burhans | Elliott Carter | Chou Wen-chung | Jacob Cooper | John Corigliano | Sebastian Currier | David Del Tredici | Avner Dorman | Osvaldo Golijov | Michael Gordon | Judd Greenstein | JacobTV | Scott Johnson | Aaron Jay Kernis | Phil Kline | David Lang | Lowell Liebermann | Ingram Marshall | Missy Mazzoli | Meredith Monk | Paul Moravec | Nico Muhly | Angélica Negrón | Per Nørgård | Paola Prestini | Steve Reich | Poul Ruders | Esa-Pekka Salonen | Morton Subotnick | Michael Torke | Peteris Vasks